SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/ActionofConnectors/UpdateConnectorAtRunTime/README.md

 #Update Connectors at Runtime

-This sample demonstrate how to update connectors at runtime.
-You can change any connector’s properties at runtime.
+This sample demonstrates how to update the connectors at runtime.
+Change any connector’s properties at runtime.